Oku-Code/void-linux-guide/void-setup-guide.md

 #### Enabling others serivces

-- Use the following command
-    - `ln -srf /etc/sv/{dbus,elogind} /var/service`
+- Use the following command: `ln -srf /etc/sv/{dbus,elogind} /var/service`

 #### Enabling network services

-- Create the respective symbolic links of the services:
-    - `ln -srf /etc/sv/{dhcpd,dhcpd-eth0} /var/service`
+- Create the respective symbolic links of the services: `ln -srf /etc/sv/{dhcpd,dhcpd-eth0} /var/service`

+    > _Tip_: use the `sv` command to check the services are runing when you enter to the system for first time, like this: `sudo sv status /var/service/*`

 > **Note**: When you enter on system for first time, you don't have internet connection, in order to connect to the internet again go and do the step 5 and 6 in the [Connecting to the network](#connecting-to-the-network) section, on the other hand if you installed the `NetworkManager` package you can use the `nmtui` utility and select the wireless network, if you have an internet cable the network is detected automatically.

-> _Tip_: use the `sv` command to check the services are runing when you enter to the system for first time, like this: `sudo sv status /var/service/*`

 #### Create a root password: